 But while America is down, it is not out

 A full-on Saudi-Iranian war is unlikely since the United States would be forced to take a side.
 Right now, that side would still be Saudi Arabia.
 That means Iran may have all the advantages right now, but it cannot cross certain red lines.
 It must hope it can inspire revolutions the United States will do nothing to stop.

 Over time, it is very likely the United States will realign more toward Iran.
 This will give Iran an advantage over Saudi Arabia for influence.
 The United States will not seek a situation whereby Iran dominates Saudi Arabia, but that may be beyond its power to stop.

 Saudi Arabia knows this.
 They will strike further and harder than they ever have before while they still have America’s backing.
 This cleric was useful cannon fodder: his death is meant to send a signal to the Shia who may be thinking of taking up his call.
 Human history says such a move will backfire, but Saudi Arabia is rich in bullets.

-This story originally appeared at Geopolitics Made Super, January 6, 2016.
+This story first appeared at Geopolitics Made Super, January 6, 2016.